Observational Scaling Laws and the Predictability of Language Model Performance: Validating

 \paragraph{Holdout validation} To validate our \osl, our primary objective is to assess how accurately the scaling laws fit the available data and extrapolate from smaller-scale, less capable models to larger-scale, more powerful models.
 We validate this through systematic holdouts for the test set, where we split available models into weaker and stronger ones based on both scale or capability (\eg, FLOPs or accuracy).
 We used the weaker models to fit the scaling law and evaluated the extrapolated predictions on the stronger ones.
 To prevent any train-test leakage, all preprocessing steps (\eg, PCA imputation) were fitted on the train set only and then applied to the test set.
 Unless otherwise stated, we set the cutoff to include all models with training FLOPs less than or equal to that of Llama-2-7B ($8.4 \times 10^{22}$) as training data, resulting in a training set of 47 models and a test set of 30 models.
 We included robustness checks for different holdout strategies in \cref{appx:heldout_select}.

-As baselines, we compare our scaling predictions to existing compute-based scale measures like training FLOPs and model size.
-We used the mean squared error (MSE) on the holdout set as our main evaluation measure, as the target range is always normalized (0 to 1), and estimating the marginal variance in $R^{2}$ can add additional noise when the test set sizes are small.
+As baselines, we compare our scaling predictions to using existing compute-based scale measures like training FLOPs and model size. \ifneurips We used the mean squared error (MSE) on the test set as our main evaluation measure, which is comparable as the target range is always normalized (0 to 1). \else We used the mean squared error (MSE) on the holdout set as our main evaluation measure, as the target range is always normalized (0 to 1), and estimating the marginal variance in $R^{2}$ can add additional noise when the test set sizes are small. \fi

-\paragraph{Preregisteration of predictions} In \cref{appx:preregisteration}, we include all functional forms for the fitted scaling laws in our experiments as preregistration of our predictions for future models.
-We will assess the accuracy of these scaling laws (without refitting) using models developed after May 2024 and commit to updating the manuscript on ArXiv with our prediction results after 4 months.
+\ifneurips \else \paragraph{Preregisteration of predictions} In the initial release of our paper (May 2024), we have preregistered our scaling predictions for future models (see preregistered functional forms in \cref{appx:preregisteration}) and committed to updating the manuscript on ArXiv with our prediction results after 4 months.
+We have assessed these predictions on new models released after the initial paper release, collected as of September 1st 2024, including most capable open models to date such as Llama 3.1-405B \citep{metaai2024llama3} and Qwen2-72B \citep{yang2024qwen2} (see the full collected model list in \cref{appx:model_collect_eval:pretrained}), resulting in an additional test set of 20 models for robustness checks.
+The results are included in \cref{fig:base_llm_emerg_cap_main_tasks_forecast_main}, and additional results on other tasks and new benchmarks are included in \cref{appx:add_results:extra_prereg}.